shiftwinting/nats-streaming-server/README.md

         # When using partitioning, channels need to be listed.
         # They don't have to override any limit.
         "bozo": {}

+        # Wildcards are possible in configuration.
+This says that any channel
+        # that will start with "foo" but with at least 2 tokens, will be
+        # able to store 400 messages.
+Other limits are inherited from global.
+        "foo.>": {
+            max_msgs:400
+        }
+        # This one says that if the channel name starts with "foo.bar" but has
+        # at least one more token, the sever will hold it for 2 hours instead
+        # of one.
+The max number of messages is inherited from "foo.>", so the
+        # limit will be 400.
+All other limits are inherited from global.
+        "foo.bar.>": {
+            max_age: "2h"
+        }
     }
 }
 ...